THE MONOPOLISTS HAD GROWN RATHER F R A N T I C

 But as the world burned, resistance was spreading.

-The Fossils had pawned the very thing we loved most about ourselves: our effervescent delusion of infinite betterment.
-The original spark of light that inspired us to defy the odds and defy gravity, to believe in spectacular last-minute turnarounds.
+The original spark of light that inspired us to defy the odds and defy gravity, to believe in spectacular, last-minute, go-for-the-gold turnarounds.

 Yep, that’s what almost got us in the end.